Carroll CountyCity Population Under 100

-Founded in 1835, the two-story building was built in 1874.
-Upper story once housed the local Masonic Lodge.
-It fell in 2007 and was rebuilt as a single story.
-Daily, dawn to dusk.
-Drive-by.
+Founded in 1835, the two-story building was built in 1874 with the local Masonic Lodge on the second floor.
+Portions of the south wall fell in 2007 and was rebuilt as a single story.
+Services held on Sunday.
+Drive-by only on other days.

 St. Clement’s Episcopal church

-Built in 1876 of bricks with Gothic architecture.
-The walls are paneled with curly pine.
+Built in 1876, St. Clement's is built of bricks in the Gothic style.
+Interior walls are paneled with curly pie.
 Memorial windows depict the Madonna and Child and episodes in the life of Christ.
-Daily, dawn to dusk.
-Drive-by.
+Drive-by only.

 Vaiden High School

 Vaiden High School, built in 1943 with WPA funds, is listed on the National Register of Historic Places as significant in the areas of education and architecture.
 The main school building, along with the Vocational Building, constructed in 1951, served the community as a school from its opening in 1943 until 1999.
 A gymnasium was added later.

 Yazoo CountyCity Population 11,822